oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

       architecture.
 Use the RPM or ZIP packages, based on your preferences.

-    - Alternatively use the client libraries already available in a locally installed database such as the free `Oracle XE
+    - Alternatively, use the client libraries already available in a locally installed database such as the free `Oracle Database Express Edition ("XE")
       <https://www.oracle.com/database/technologies/appdev/xe.html>`__
       release.